|Announcement and start of competition||December 6, 2022|

 |Winners Attendance at Conference||June 4 – 7, 2023|

-As part of the Third International Interactive Symposium on Ultra-High-Performance Concrete (UHPC), a companion student competition will be held to grow interest in the area of UHPC amongst engineering and architecture students.
-The student competition will be open to students across the world and will require finalists to attend the conference for winner selection.
+As part of the Third International Interactive Symposium on Ultra-High-Performance Concrete (UHPC), a student competition will be held to grow interest in the area of UHPC amongst engineering and architecture students.
+The competition will be open to students across the world and will require finalists to attend the symposium during which the winners will be announced.

-The basic premise of the competition will be an innovative mix design of UHPC cylinders specified in different categories that will be mainly evaluated for their compressive strength per the guidelines below.
+The basic premise of the competition will be developments of innovative mix designs of UHPC in different categories that will be mainly evaluated for their compressive strength per the guidelines below.

 Complete the Student Competition Application here.